 Skip to content

-Upgrade SVGs + SVG Sprites
+Upgrade to v7 SVGs + SVG Sprites

-FormatFolderWhat’s the difference?Impact on Rendering
+FormatWhat’s the difference?Impact on Rendering

-Cropped/spritesSVG viewbox width and height are cropped to the edges of the interior symbol.Icons will only take up as much space as their dimensions need.
+SVGSVG viewbox width is cropped to the edges of the interior symbol.
+The viewbox has a standard height based on the Icon Canvas.Icons will only take up as much space as their dimensions need.

-Full/sprites-fullSVG viewbox width and height are set to a standard square based on the Icon CanvasIcons will be rendered at a consistent width with surrounding whitespace.
+Full SVGSVG viewbox width and height are set to a standard square based on the Icon CanvasIcons will be rendered at a consistent width with surrounding whitespace.

 When you upgrade your SVG Sprites or bare SVGs, you’ll get to choose which format you prefer.
-If you choose to switch over to the “full” format when you upgrade to Version 7, you may need to adjust the sizing of your icon to account for the whitespace, and remove any custom styling you may have added to align or pad icons depending on their shape.
+If you choose to switch over to the “full” format when you upgrade to v7, you may need to adjust the sizing of your icon to account for the whitespace, and remove any custom styling you may have added to align or pad icons depending on their shape.

-The Version 6 sprite files are equivalent to Version 7’s “cropped” sprite files.
-If you upgrade with these files, your upgrade is as simple as swapping out the Version 6 sprite file for any styles you’re using, and replacing it with the Version 7 “cropped” sprite file for that style.
+1. Swapping out the v6 sprite file for any styles you’re using, and replacing it with the v7 sprite file for that style.

 <ul>